diamondTheRat/donut.py/README.md

 # donut.py
-spinning donut in a custom 3d engine has a couple of bugs(mainly cause i didnt feel like searching how to do it properly)
+spinning donut in a custom 3d engine. has a couple of bugs(mainly cause i didnt feel like searching how to do it properly)

 ### controls